-Louis (Lou) Phillips is a fulltime OCCA fellow based in the greater New England area.
+Louis (Lou) Phillips is a fulltime OCCA fellow based in Atlanta, Georgia.
 He grew up outside of Pittsburgh, Pennsylvania, with his parents and five older siblings.
 Lou attended Grove City College and graduated with a bachelor of science degree, double majoring in molecular biology and political science.
 Lou interned for the Heritage Foundation at their Center for Health Policy Studies and then became the Health Policy Legislative Correspondent for Senator Tom Coburn of Oklahoma.
-While in Washington, DC, Lou felt the call of God elsewhere in his life and joined an evangelistic outreach called Unaltered Ministries (formerly known as Silver Ring Thing).
+While in Washington, DC, Lou felt the call of God elsewhere in his life and joined an evangelistic outreach called Unaltered Ministries.
 For three years, Lou traveled with this ministry all across the United States putting on concert-style events talking to teens about love, sex, and life.
 Through this evangelistic experience, he developed a passion for apologetics, especially in the realm of sexuality.

 Lou received his certificate of theological studies from Oxford University (Wycliffe Hall) and was trained at the Oxford Centre for Christian Apologetics (OCCA) where he was involved in many evangelistic events and outreaches.